Our region's plan

 A strategic planning process is currently underway to progress development of the AW Landscape Board's regional management plan.

-The development of the Alinytjara Wilurara Landscape Regional Management Plan will be undertaken in partnership with traditional owners, Aboriginal organisations, government agencies, research institutions, private sector organisations and – most importantly – the people living in or connected to the region’s communities.
+The development of the Alinytjara Wilurara Regional Landscape Plan will be undertaken in partnership with traditional owners, Aboriginal organisations, government agencies, research institutions, private sector organisations and – most importantly – the people living in or connected to the region’s communities.

 Since mid-2014 the AW NRM board (now known as the AW Landscape Board) has supported implementation of the Healthy Country Planning facilitation process which focuses on participation and engagement of Aboriginal community members and the inclusion of their traditional knowledge and priorities as the foundation of land management.
 The resulting Healthy County form the basis of the AW Landscape Board's approach to managing Country sustainably into the future, while meeting the needs of the people living in the region.